 ALGEBRA/GEOMETRY GRADE 9 This course provides students with the skills and concepts in order to progress to the Algebra/Geometry 2 or Algebra/Geometry2/Trigonometry course in grade 10.
 Calculators and laptops will be integrated into the course as learning tools.
 Students require an approved graphic display calculator.
-The course is designed to: - Prepare students to be proficient in using mathematics in their daily lives - Develop a positive attitude towards the role of mathematics in everyday life - Develop logical, critical and creative thinking, as well as patience and persistence in problem-solving - Employ and refine their powers of abstraction and generalization - Communicate mathematical concepts in a comprehensible, coherent and rigorous way.
-In order to offer the best learning experience, grade 9 students will be placed in three levels according to their proven academic records in mathematics and their admission testing results.
-The curriculum taught in Algebra/Geometry is the same for all the three levels.
+The course is designed to: - Prepare students to be proficient in using mathematics in their daily lives - Develop a positive attitude towards the role of mathematics in everyday life - Develop logical, critical, and creative thinking, as well as patience and persistence in problem-solving - Employ and refine their powers of abstraction and generalization - Communicate mathematical concepts in a comprehensible, coherent, and rigorous way.
+In order to offer the best learning experience, grade 9 students will be placed in two levels according to their proven academic records in mathematics and their admission testing results.
+The curriculum taught in Algebra/Geometry is the same for all the two levels.
 Algebra/Geometry 1 Basic Level This level is for students who need to reinforce their basic math skills while learning the new curriculum.
 Algebra/Geometry Intermediate Level This level is for students who have a solid background in mathematics.

-Algebra/Geometry Extended Level This level is for students who have an excellent background in mathematics and eventually want to be part of our math teams for international competitions.
 ALGEBRA/GEOMETRY 2 GRADE 10 This course is the natural progression of the first-year course Algebra/Geometry 1.
 Students will cover statistics and probability as well as further develop their algebraic and geometric skills in preparation for the IB Applications and Interpretations SL.
 Their technological skills and understanding of concepts will be enhanced through the use of graphic display calculators and mathematical software as tools in the solution of numerical and modeling problems.
-Prerequisite: Algebra/Geometry 1 Basic Level ALGEBRA/GEOMETRY2/TRIGONOMETRY GRADE 10 Algebra/Geometry2/TrigonometryGrade 10This course is the second of an integrated fouryear mathematics sequence.
+Prerequisite: Algebra/Geometry 1 Basic Level ALGEBRA/GEOMETRY2/TRIGONOMETRY GRADE 10 Algebra/Geometry2/TrigonometryGrade 10This course is the second of an integrated four-year mathematics sequence.
 Students must have successfully completed the fast-tracked course in 9th grade in order to take this class.
-In addition to furthering their understanding of algebraic and geometric concepts, students will cover topics related to statistics, probability and trigonometry.
-Their technological skills and understanding of concepts will be enhanced through the use of graphic display calculators and mathematical software as tools in the solution of numerical, modeling and trigonometric problems.
+In addition to furthering their understanding of algebraic and geometric concepts, students will cover topics related to statistics, probability, and trigonometry.
+Their technological skills and understanding of concepts will be enhanced through the use of graphic display calculators and mathematical software as tools in the solution of numerical, modeling, and trigonometric problems.
 This course will prepare students for Applications and Interpretations HL and Analysis and Approaches HL/SL.
-Prerequisite: Algebra/Geometry Intermediate/Extended Level and teacher's recommendation MATHEMATICS APPLICATIONS AND INTERPRETATIONS SL GRADES 11/12, IB STANDARD LEVEL YEAR 1 This course is the first year of the two year course which prepares for the International Baccalaureate Mathematics: Applications and Interpretation SL examination.
+Prerequisite: Algebra/Geometry Intermediate Level and teacher's recommendation MATHEMATICS APPLICATIONS AND INTERPRETATIONS SL GRADES 11/12, IB STANDARD LEVEL YEAR 1 This course is the first year of the two-year course which prepares for the International Baccalaureate Mathematics: Applications and Interpretation SL examination.
 As per the IB guide, the course recognizes the increasing role that mathematics and technology play in a diverse range of fields in a data-rich world.
 As such, it emphasizes the meaning of mathematics in context by focusing on topics that are often used as applications or in mathematical modeling.
 To give this understanding a firm base, this course also includes topics that are traditionally part of a pre-university mathematics course such as calculus and statistics.
 The course makes extensive use of technology to allow students to explore and construct mathematical models.
 Mathematics: applications and interpretation will develop mathematical thinking, often in the context of a practical problem and using technology to justify conjectures.
 Topics: Representing space, Measuring space, Representing data, Coordinate plane in 2-space and 3 space, Modelling change, Modelling relationships with functions, Modelling rates of change.
 Prerequisites: Algebra/Geometry 2.